 This course covers the basics of investment, financial analysis, project finance, and risk pertinent to the resource extraction industries.
 This includes investment opportunities, fundamentals of cash flow analysis for decision making, risk analysis and project finance, and the relationship between projects and the enterprise.

-This course will build on EERL 803 by broadening considerations from strictly financial measures to include integrated financial models which incorporate socio economic and environmental considerations that are essential for decision making, stakeholder analysis, sustainable development, and negotiation and social license to operate.
+This course will build on EERL 803 by broadening considerations from strictly financial measures to include integrated financial models, which incorporate socio-economic and environmental considerations essential for decision-making, stakeholder analysis, sustainable development, and negotiation and social license to operate.